Akashic101/blog/README.md

 **Version 0.2.1**
 - Added support for footnotes
 - Added support for anchors
-- Added metadata-table for each blog-post
+- Added collapsible metadata-table for each blog-post
+- Added size of build to stats

 **Version 0.2.0**
 - Added tags and tags-collection